Categories

 Happy, Healthy Mom

-In my opinion, it’s far trickier to keep kids “sugar-free” than keeping them gluten-free.
-The fact that we avoided both in our family didn’t help and certainly didn’t make me the most favorite parent in the classroom.
-Sure, I may not have been the teacher’s pet but it was important to me that anyone who cared for my son understand our dietary values.
+In my opinion, it’s far trickier to keep kids “sugar-free” than keep them gluten-free.
+The fact that we avoided both in our family didn’t help and certainly didn’t make me the most favorite parent in the classroom!
+Sure, I may not have been the teacher’s pet but it was important that anyone who cared for my son understand our dietary values.

 In this way, I was able to feel comfortable about letting him go to school without me there to navigate this part with him.
-I know all too many health conscious moms, or moms of kids with mild to severe food allergies, who pull their kids out of school entirely because of the lack of food awareness in public schools.
+I know many more health conscious moms, or moms of kids with mild/severe food allergies, who pull their kids out of school entirely because of lack of food awareness in public schools.

 Be Proactive

-My hope is that more parents, like myself, are proactive about changing the food system in our public schools, about keeping kids “sugar-free” in school.
+My hope is more parents are proactive about changing the food system in our public schools, about keeping kids “sugar-free” in school.
 Where I live in Vermont, school gardens are cropping up and teachers are more aware of food allergens; especially with peanut allergies on the rise.

 Peace of Mind